Covenants Non-Compliance

 Yards in need of maintenance.
 One of the responsibilities of owning a home is to maintain your yard.
 Over-grown bushes, lawns without proper mowing and/or edging, yard debris left in the street, weeds growing in cracks of sidewalks and driveways are unsightly and give the neighborhood a run-down appearance.

 Lack of landscaping bed refurbishing.
-Mulch and pinestraw not only keep weeds away, but make your flowerbeds look neat and maintained.
+Mulch or pine straw not only keep weeds away but contrast and enhance your flower and planting beds to look neat and well-maintained.

 Siding and/or fences in disrepair or in need of pressure washing.
 Mildewed or broken fences and siding are very unsightly, degrade the value of your home and can lead to more extensive or costly issues due to continuous water damage.
 Pressure washing and regular maintenance is key to keeping these areas in good repair.

-Garbage cans visible from the street.
-Garbage cans should be removed from the curb on the day of your scheduled trash pick-up, and stored in an area where they are not visible from the street.
+Garbage bins visible from the street.
+Garbage and recycle bins should be placed out no earlier than the night before and removed from the curb on the day of your scheduled pick-up.
+They must be stored in an area where they are not visible from the street.
+Both of these rules are also Cobb County zoning ordinances.

 Cars parked on the street.
 Our streets aren’t wide enough to accommodate both parked vehicles and moving traffic.
 If you are having a gathering at your home that will involve numerous vehicles, encourage your guests to park up at the Pool lot or utilize your driveway as much as possible.

 Mailboxes and/or posts in disrepair.
-If your mailbox is leaning or if the door has come off, please get it fixed.
-The current boxes are over 10 years old and many are in desperate need of repair.
+If your mailbox is leaning or if the door has come off, please repair it.
+The current boxes were installed by Addresses of Distinction.
+Their link for parts or repair is: Glenleigh Landing page

 Dogs and cats wandering freely.
-Dogs must be leashed at all times.
-Smaller animals (especially cats) should be kept in-doors or they don’t fall prey to the coyotes, hawks and owls in the area.
+Dogs must be leashed at all times, if outside the owner’s secure, fenced yard.
+Be mindful that smaller animals (especially cats) are safer inside the home, so they don’t fall prey to the coyotes, hawks, and owls in the area.

-Front doors in need of a fresh coat of paint.
-This is a simple, inexpensive fix that can go along way in sprucing up the appearance of your home.
+Front doors in need of a fresh coat of paint or stain and finish coat.
+This is a simple, inexpensive fix that can go a long way in sprucing up the appearance of your home.

-Clogged gutters.
-Clogged gutters mean that water is not being properly diverted from your home, and can lead to expensive water damage if not cleaned regularly.
+Clogged gutters and roof debris.
+Clogged gutters mean that water is not being properly diverted from your home and can lead to expensive water damage if not cleaned regularly.

 NON-COMPLIANCE NOTICES & FINES

-- Fines accrue at $25 per day, per violation until the issue is resolved, and are assessed as a lien on the property.
+• Fines accrue at $100 per month per violation until the issue is resolved.

-- When you go to sell your home or re-finance your mortgage, the process cannot be completed until the fines (lien) are paid in full to Glenleigh.
+• When you sell your home or re-finance your mortgage, open liens and assessments must be paid in full during the closing process.

 We can all do our part by keeping our properties up, being respectful neighbors, and